AlexsLemonade/OpenScPCA-analysis/analyses/ewings-cell-type/README.md

 Currently this module includes analysis notebooks used to explore cell typing methods.

-1. `01-marker-gene-classification-cellassign.Rmd`: This notebook looks at marker gene expression in SCPCS000490.
+1. `01-marker-gene-tumor-classification.Rmd`: This notebook looks at marker gene expression in SCPCS000490.
 Tumor cells are classified using manual annotation based on marker gene expression and clustering.
-`CellAssign` is also used to classify cells with the references stored in `references/celassign_refs`.

 ## Usage